jere1882/dl-blog/content/blog/egyptian-ai-lens-architecture.md

 ```
 ┌─────────────────┐    ┌──────────────────┐    ┌─────────────────┐
 │   Next.js       │    │   AWS Lambda     │    │   Google        │
-│   Frontend      │◄──►│   + API Gateway  │◄──►│   Gemini API    │
+│   Frontend      │◄──►│   + API Gateway  │◄──►│   Gemini API    │─► WWW
 │   (TypeScript)  │    │   (Python/Docker)│    │   (Vision)      │
 └─────────────────┘    └──────────────────┘    └─────────────────┘
 ```
+*Note: If grounding is enabled, Gemini is going to use Google search to ground its responses*

 ### Frontend: Next.js with TypeScript

-The frontend is built using **Next.js 14** with TypeScript, providing:

-- **Server-side rendering** for optimal SEO and performance
-- **Responsive UI components** built with Tailwind CSS
-- **File upload handling** with drag-and-drop support
-- **Real-time progress tracking** during analysis
-- **Dark/light mode compatibility**

-Frontend has never been amongst my interests, and I do admit that the interface is as simple as possible while being functional.
-I am aware that there are security flaws.
+The Next.js+TypeScript frontend has been kept simple on purpose, since the focus of this project is the backend.
+Its key role is to receive images uploaded by the users and desired settings; and then forward the request to the AWS Lambda ; and then present the response.
 ### Backend: AWS Lambda with Docker

 The backend runs as a **Dockerized AWS Lambda function** with API Gateway integration, providing:

-- **Scalable serverless infrastructure** with automatic scaling
+- **Serverless infrastructure** with automatic scaling
 - **Docker container deployment** for consistent runtime environment
 - **API Gateway integration** with request throttling and API key authentication
-- **CloudWatch monitoring** for logging and performance tracking
+- **CloudWatch and Gemini monitoring** for logging and performance tracking
-- **Configurable memory and timeout** (currently 512MB, 30s timeout)
-- **CORS support** for browser-based requests from the Next.js frontend

-Below are more details as to why I chose these specific deployment and model options.
+The Lambda code is written in Python, and it involves dynamically crafting a prompt where both the image and the user settings are injected, which is sent to Gemini.
+More details below.

-## Deep Dive: Gemini API Integration
+## Gemini API Integration

 ### Model Selection Strategy